223 Ag Admin Building

 Interests & Expertise:

-Coupled models of human-natural systems, particularly focusing on coastal system
+Coupled models of human-natural systems, particularly focusing on coastal systems

-Sathya Gopalakrishnan is an Assistant Professor in the Department of Agricultural, Environmental and Development Economics at The Ohio State University.
-She is also on the faculty of the Environmental Science Graduate Program and a founding member on the Directorial Board of the STEAM Factory at OSU.
-She completed her PhD in Environmental and Resource Economics from Duke University in 2010.
+Sathya Gopalakrishnan is an Associate Professor in the Department of Agricultural, Environmental and Development Economics at The Ohio State University.
+She is also on the faculty of the Environmental Science Graduate Program and a founding member of the STEAM Factory at OSU.
+She completed her Ph.D. in Environmental and Resource Economics from Duke University in 2010.
 She also holds an M.S in Agricultural Economics from Michigan State University and an M.A in Economics from the University of Hyderabad.

 An interest in exploring ubiquitous interdependencies between economic decisions and dynamic biophysical processes that impact natural resources motivates Sathya’s research program.
 Sathya’s work specifically focuses on applying economic theory to develop coupled models of complex human and natural systems; non-market valuation of environmental amenities and risks; and bioeconomic modeling, applied to coastal and water resources.